Starting a company together after meeting at School of Health innovation

 - First of its kind in Scandinavia

-- A collaboration between UiO, NTNU and Karolinska Institutet
+- A collaboration between UiO, NTNU, Karolinska Institutet and University of Copenhagen

 - Developed in collaboration with the Nansen Neuroscience Network (NNN) and other stakeholders from both the health sector and the business community